zfl9/chinadns-ng/README.md

- --cache-nodata-ttl <ttl>             TTL of the NODATA response, default is 60 --cache-ignore <domain>              ignore the dns cache for this domain(suffix) --verdict-cache <size>               enable verdict caching for tag:none domains --hosts [path]                       load hosts file, default path is /etc/hosts --dns-rr-ip <names>=<ips>            define local resource records of type A/AAAA --cert-verify                        enable SSL certificate validation, default: no
+ --cache-nodata-ttl <ttl>             TTL of the NODATA response, default is 60 --cache-ignore <domain>              ignore the dns cache for this domain(suffix) --verdict-cache <size>               enable verdict caching for tag:none domains --verdict-cache-db <path>            verdict cache persistence (from/to db file) --hosts [path]                       load hosts file, default path is /etc/hosts --dns-rr-ip <names>=<ips>            define local resource records of type A/AAAA --cert-verify                        enable SSL certificate validation, default: no